mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 - A bunch of minor tasks
     - Reviewed Pavish's user email
     - Wrote a draft of another email
+- Call with user (with Brent)
+- Set up AWS account so Brent can help a couple of users

 ## 2023-10-27 (Fri)
 - Team event